 In order to characterize any change in the Town's vulnerability associated with new developments, a GIS mapping analysis was conducted which overlaid the development sites with the FEMA Flood Insurance Rate Map (see Table 30).
-The analysis shows that two of the sites are partially located the in zone AE Zone (1% Annual Chance of Flooding), and part of one site is partially within zone X (0.2% Annual Chance of Flooding).
-Sites partially in a flood zone typically include a portion of the site is not built on.
+The analysis shows that two of the sites are partially located the in zone AE Zone (1% Annual Chance of Flooding), and two sites are partially within zone X (0.2% Annual Chance of Flooding).
+Parcels that are partially in a flood zone typically include a portion of the site that is not built on.